eprbell/rp2/docs/user_faq.md

 Converting from one cryptocurrency to another can be captured in RP2 by splitting the original transaction into two: the first is a SELL-type transaction that describes selling the initial cryptocurrency into fiat.
 The second one is a BUY-type transaction that describes buying the final cryptocurrency using fiat.
 See the [input files](input_files.md) section of the documentation for format details.

 ### How to Handle Airdrops?
-Mark the transaction type as AIRDROP.
+Use an IN transaction and mark the transaction type as AIRDROP.
 RP2 will collect gain/loss computations for all such transactions together in the tax_report_us output.
 Also read question on [which tax forms to file](#which-crypto-tax-forms-to-file) and see the [input files](input_files.md) section of the documentation for format details.

 ### How to Handle Donations?
-Mark the transaction type as DONATION: this applies to IN transactions (if receiving the crypto) or OUT transactions (if giving the crypto).
+Use an IN transaction (if receiving crypto) or OUT transaction (if giving crypto) and mark the transaction type as DONATION.
 RP2 will collect gain/loss computations for all such transactions together in the tax_report_us output.
 Also read question on [which tax forms to file](#which-crypto-tax-forms-to-file) and see the [input files](input_files.md) section of the documentation for format details.

 ### How to Handle Gifts?
-Mark the transaction type as GIFT: this applies to IN transactions (if receiving the crypto) or OUT transactions (if giving the crypto).
+Use an IN transaction (if receiving crypto) or OUT transaction (if giving crypto) and mark the transaction type as GIFT.
 RP2 will collect gain/loss computations for all such transactions together in the tax_report_us output.
 Also read question on [which tax forms to file](#which-crypto-tax-forms-to-file) and see the [input files](input_files.md) section of the documentation for format details.

 ### How to Handle Hard Forks?
-Mark the transaction type as HARDFORK.
+Use an IN transaction and mark the transaction type as HARDFORK.
 RP2 will collect gain/loss computations for all such transactions together in the tax_report_us output.
 Also read question on [which tax forms to file](#which-crypto-tax-forms-to-file) and see the [input files](input_files.md) section of the documentation for format details.

 ### How to Handle Crypto Interest?
-Mark the transaction type as INTEREST.
+Use an IN transaction and mark the transaction type as INTEREST.
 RP2 will collect gain/loss computations for all such transactions together in the tax_report_us output.
 Also read question on [which tax forms to file](#which-crypto-tax-forms-to-file) and see the [input files](input_files.md) section of the documentation for format details.

 ### How to Handle Income from Mining?
-Mark the transaction type as MINING.
+Use an IN transaction and mark the transaction type as MINING.
 RP2 will collect gain/loss computations for all such transactions together in the tax_report_us output.
 Also read question on [which tax forms to file](#which-crypto-tax-forms-to-file) and see the [input files](input_files.md) section of the documentation for format details.

 ### How to Handle Income from Staking?
-Mark the transaction type as STAKING.
+Use an IN transaction and mark the transaction type as STAKING.
 RP2 will collect gain/loss computations for all such transactions together in the tax_report_us output.
 Also read question on [which tax forms to file](#which-crypto-tax-forms-to-file) and see the [input files](input_files.md) section of the documentation for format details.

 ### How to Handle Income from Crypto Wages?
-Mark the transaction type as WAGES.
+Use an IN transaction and mark the transaction type as WAGES.
 RP2 will collect gain/loss computations for all such transactions together in the tax_report_us output.
 Also read question on [which tax forms to file](#which-crypto-tax-forms-to-file) and see the [input files](input_files.md) section of the documentation for format details.

 ### How to Handle Cost-only DeFi Transactions?
 DeFi opens up new scenarios that have their own tax implications.
 For example: